 My pronouns are she/her.

-I am a human-centered computing1 PhD student at Georgia Tech and a member of the DataWorks research team.
+WHO: I am a human-centered computing PhD student at Georgia Tech and a member of the DataWorks research team.
 I am primarily advised by Dr. Betsy DiSalvo, co-advised by Dr. Carl DiSalvo, and collaborate closely with Dr. Ben Rydal Shapiro (GSU).
-Before Georgia Tech, I studied computer science at Wellesley College2.
+Before Georgia Tech, I studied computer science at Wellesley College.

-At a high level, I am interested in how people understand the datafication tools and devices they use, ranging from machine learning (ML) models to mobile phones.
-I examine how the data produced in a user-tool engagement is shaped by the user’s perception of the tool.
-Beyond critical data studies, my approach is also informed by prior research experience and ongoing interest in programming languages, usable security and privacy, and information dissemination in modern media.
+WHAT: I am interested in how people understand data and begin to make use of it.
+I examine the tools and devices they employ to do so, as well as the impact of a dataset’s sociotechnical origins in determining its use.
+Working primarily in critical data studies, my approach is also informed by prior research experience and ongoing interest in programming languages, usable security and privacy, and information credibility.

-- keeping a kind of data diary of the temporal and financial cost of protecting my personal information on the web – mostly to highlight the barriers to doing so.
+- keeping a kind of data diary of the temporal and financial cost of protecting my personal information on the web – mostly to highlight the barriers to doing so;

 - right to repair and restoration of old and aging computer systems, along with free & open source software, in protest of planned obsolescence and platform capture.